jamestcole/tech201_collections/README.md

 ## Lists
 ### Intoduction

-In most other langauges Lists are reffered to as Arrays, this can lead to confusion when reading documentation and is worth bearing in mind.
+In most other languages Lists are referred to as Arrays, this can lead to confusion when reading documentation and is worth bearing in mind.

 Firstly to explain this topic, let's make a simple list: